-Standard 007 Contracts for Out-of-State Inmates

-Correctional facilities that contract with a correctional facility located in another state, including for those in transport, shall comply with N.D.C.C. § 12-44.1-31
+Observations: PCCC is in compliance with the standard. - Standard 007 Contracts for Out-of-State Inmates Compliant: Yes ities that contract with a correctional facility located in another t, shall comply with N.D.C.C. § 12-44.1-31. state, including for Observations: PCCC is in compliance with the standard.

-CCJ procedures demonstrate compliance.